-U.S. Army Veteran Craig Browder joined the Army when he was finishing high school.
+U.S. Army Veteran Craig joined the Army at the end of high school.

-“The day I graduated (High school) in 1990 was the day that Sadam Hussein invaded Kuwait and we all wondered if we would get deployed,” said Browder.
+“The day I graduated in 1990 … Sadam Hussein invaded Kuwait and we all wondered if we would get deployed,” said Browder.

 He served in the Army and Indiana National Guard for 22 years.

-Following his time in the military, Browder struggled for a few years without gainful employment, making it difficult to move forward.
-When the opportunity for him and his wife to move to Colorado with a friend of his was offered, they took the opportunity.
+Following his time in the military, Craig struggled for a few years without gainful employment, making it difficult to move forward.
+He and his wife even lived in Colorado for some time, before deciding to come back to Indiana.

-“After a couple years in the same house, we started butting heads” said Browder, “then we found out my wife’s mom was going into hospice care and she wanted to come back to Indiana.”
+“After a couple years in the same house, we started butting heads,” Craig said.
+“Then we found out my wife’s mom was going into hospice care and she wanted to come back to Indiana.”

 Browder and his wife returned to Indiana with nowhere to go.
-Browder’s wife made all the calls to get them connected with HVAF where they met with GPD Director Doneeka Gunn.
+Craig’s wife ended up calling HVAF, where they met with GPD Director Doneeka Gunn.

-“Second day we were here, we met with Miss Doneeka and right off the bat, she made us feel welcome,” said Browder.
+“Second day we were here, we met with Miss Doneeka and right off the bat, she made us feel welcome,” Craig said.

 They lived in one of the Temporary Housing Units until finding their own place with the help of HVAF’s Rapid Re-Housing Team.
-While living there, Browder spent time participating in the Urban Garden program to help manage his coping skills.
-Browder and his wife just moved into an apartment of their own.
+While living there, Craig spent time participating in the Urban Garden program to help manage his coping skills.
+And just recently, Craig and his wife just moved into an apartment of their own.

-“HVAF helped us pay the security deposit and the rent, went and got us some furniture,” said Browder, “I mean, it’s great having our own place!”
+“HVAF helped us pay the security deposit and the rent, went and got us some furniture,” Craig said.
+“I mean, it’s great having our own place!”

 We cannot help veterans find housing and employment without your support.
 Please consider making a tax-deductible donation to HVAF today!